-Vaccines will be available to all Tricare beneficiaries in Hawaii starting Sept.
-21. The Joint Vaccination Team’s brochure lists when vaccines are available at Oahu military medical treatment facilities, installation exchanges and area schools.
+Vaccines will be available to all Tricare beneficiaries in Hawaii starting Oct 10.
+The Joint Vaccination Team’s brochure lists when vaccines are available at Oahu military medical treatment facilities, and installation exchanges.

-The three types of vaccines used in Hawaii this year include:
+The types of flu vaccines used by the Department of Defense in Hawaii this year include:

-adult and pediatric doses for patients 6 months and
+pediatric doses for 6 months to 35 months of age.

-Alfuria: inactivated (single-dose syringe and multi-dose vials) for patients 9 years and older
+Alfuria (trivalent): inactivated (single-dose syringe) for people 9 years and older.

 Back To TOP of Page